-“Find someone who is a neutral party who can help you reach terms for both parties,” suggests Chastain.
+“Find someone who is a neutral party who can help you reach terms for both parties,” Chastain said.
 “Be sure that each party feels like they are getting a good deal, and agree to specific terms, conditions and a payback plan for the loan.”

 Another show of your good faith as a borrower is to pay interest on the loan.

-“Insist on paying interest at a rate of at least what your family member/friend would earn if he put the money in a high-yield savings account,” Dearing suggests.
+“Insist on paying interest at a rate of at least what your family member/friend would earn if he put the money in a high-yield savings account,” Dearing said.

-After all, this is a favor to you – and paying interest ensures it financially benefits both parties.
-At the end of the day, you’ll probably get a lower interest rate than a bank would offer, and your lender can see their money grow.
+After all, this is a favor to you — and paying interest ensures it financially benefits both parties.
+You will probably get a lower interest rate than a bank would offer, and your lender can see their money grow.

-“With bank rates as low as they are these days (one to two percent), by asking for a loan and offering to pay four or five percent interest, you could be doing your family member a favor,” Dearing explains.
+“With bank rates as low as they are these days (below 1%), by asking for a loan and offering to pay 2% or 3% interest, you could be doing your family member a favor,” Dearing said.

 If you’re worried you’ll hit bumps down the road or be unable to repay the loan at any point, that’s a red flag.
 Go back to the drawing board and rework your agreement until you’re confident you can uphold your end.

-“Protect the personal relationship by creating a clear and fair repayment plan up front,” Dearing suggests.
-“Put it in writing—and then stick to it.”
+“Protect the personal relationship by creating a clear and fair repayment plan upfront,” Dearing said.
+“Put it in writing — and then stick to it.”

-A promissory note is a common way for two individuals to formalize a loan agreement.
-Putting your loan terms in writing will protect both your interests and the lender’s.
+Like the master promissory note on federal loans, a customized promissory note is a common way for two individuals to formalize a loan agreement.
+Getting your loan terms in writing will protect both your interests and the lender’s.

-“An agreement will allow you both to be clear on expectations so that you don’t prematurely expect payment and feel bitter about nonpayment if terms aren’t outlined from the start,” Loving points out.
+“An agreement will allow you both to be clear on expectations so that you don’t prematurely expect payment and feel bitter about nonpayment if terms aren’t outlined from the start,” Loving said.

 Once you agree on the loan and the funds are handed over, be diligent about making payments.
 You can even check if your bank allows you to set up automatic direct deposits or transfers.

-“The borrower must not think that just because it’s a friend or family member that it will be okay if he does not pay on time and according to the terms of the loan,” Chastain says.
-“Treat the relationship just as he would if it was a bank or official lender.”
+“The borrower must not think that just because it’s a friend or family member that it will be OK if [they do] not pay on time and according to the terms of the loan,” Chastain said.
+“Treat the relationship just as they would if it was a bank or official lender.”

 As you pay off the loan, you should also try to be proactive and communicate regularly about your loan.
-Get your lender to send you confirmation of payment each time they receive funds from you.
+For example, get your lender to send you confirmation of payment each time they receive funds from you.
 This will help protect you from any errors, as well as catch any transaction issues.

 And if you ever run into issues, talk to your friend or family member right away.

-“If it turns out he cannot make payments as promised, then he should approach you promptly with a realistic proposal of alternative payment options,” Loving says.
-“That way, the borrower doesn’t come off as trying to shirk his obligations.”
+“If it turns out he cannot make payments as promised, then he should approach you promptly with a realistic proposal of alternative payment options,” Loving said.
+“That way, the borrower doesn’t come off as trying to shirk [their] obligations.”